flux-config-resource(5)

 The Flux resource service provides an interface to the scheduler for acquiring instance resources.
 It accepts some configuration, especially useful in the Flux system instance where resources must be known before all brokers are online.

-table may contain the following keys:
+The resource table may contain the following keys:

 - path